-Hendrick Motorsports signed Byron, then 18, in August 2016 when he was a record-breaking rookie in the NASCAR Camping World Truck Series.
+Hendrick Motorsports signed Byron, then 18, in August 2016 when he was a record-breaking rookie in the NASCAR Gander RV & Outdoors Truck Series.
 By the end of his season driving for Kyle Busch Motorsports, he had racked up an astounding seven victories, 3,248 laps led and three pole positions en route to rookie of the year honors.
-Although Byron narrowly missed winning the championship due to an engine failure, it was the most successful debut season in Camping World Truck Series history.
+Although Byron narrowly missed winning the championship due to an engine failure, it was the most successful debut season in series history.

 NASCAR Cup Series Rookie of the Year: